Close Banner

 Gluten-Free at Disney World - Dole Whip

-This classic Disney treat is currently available at Aloha Isle in Adventureland at Magic Kingdom, Pineapple Lanai at Disney's Polynesian Resort, Tamu Tamu Refreshments in Harambe at Disney’s Animal Kingdom, Swirls on the Water at Disney Springs and Typhoon Lagoon.
-(Note that while Dole Whips are gluten-free, they do contain modified food starch, which may affect people sensitive to that ingredient.)
+This classic Disney treat is currently available at Aloha Isle in Adventureland at Magic Kingdom, Pineapple Lanai at Disney's Polynesian Resort, Tamu Tamu Refreshments in Harambe Village at Disney's Animal Kingdom, Swirls on the Water at Disney Springs and Typhoon Lagoon.
+(Note that while Dole Whips are typically gluten-free, they do contain modified food starch, which may affect people sensitive to that ingredient.
+Always speak to a cast member first before ordering.)

 2. Turkey Legs

-Another classic Disney treat can be found in Frontierland at Magic Kingdom, the American Adventure pavilion at EPCOT and Yak & Yeti Quality Beverages at Animal Kingdom.
+Turkey legs: Another classic Disney treat that can be found in Frontierland at Magic Kingdom and the American Adventure pavilion at EPCOT.
 (Note: While some turkey legs are gluten-free, some are not, so be sure to ask before jumping in!)

 3. Churros